dat3Cph/material/setup/testContainerSetup.md

 Get an [overview of test scenarios](../flow3/2_security/understanding_the_test_setup.md) here.

-This repository holds an example code base of setting up test-containers for tests: [https://github.com/dat3Cph/3sem-javalin-rest-api](https://github.com/dat3Cph/3sem-javalin-rest-api).
+This repository holds an example code base of setting up test-containers for tests: [https://github.com/dat3Cph/3sem-javalin-rest-api](https://github.com/dat3Cph/3sem-javalin-rest-api), and carrying out Rest Assured tests.
 Explanations and 'how-to' will follow below:

 You will need to go through these three steps to prepare for using test-containers: